 - ● Empower readers to examine specific cases critically and gain an understanding of how specific environments and circumstances shape technical and design outcomes

-- ● Avoid language of “best practices” in favor of contextualized and situated practices
+- ● Avoid language of “best practices” in favor of locally-oriented, contextualized, and situated practices

-- ● Encourage cross-disciplinary approaches and conversation, and new experiments that draw on work across disciplines/domains beyond the LIS/LAM fields
+- ● Encourage cross-disciplinary approaches that draw on work across disciplines/domains beyond the LIS/LAM fields

-“Design for diversity” is a potentially enormous topic.
-This initiative responds to a specific angle on the problem: it comes from the perspective of large research libraries which are taking on (and being asked to take on) responsibility for developing/supporting large-scale infrastructure for cultural information.
+“Design for Diversity” is a potentially enormous topic.
+This initiative responds to a specific perspective on the problem: large research libraries which are taking on (and being asked to take on) responsibility for developing and supporting large-scale infrastructure for cultural information.